 We may paraphrase what Lonergan said about pure surplus income with a statement about basic income.

 At the root of the depression lies a misinterpretation of the significance of basic income.
-In fact it is the monetary equivalent of the expanding consumption in the basic-expansion phase of a long-term expansion…..our culture can not be accused of mistaken ideas on basic income as it has been defined…; for on that precise topic it has no adequate understanding whatever… However the phenomena referred to by inadequate basic demand are well known.
+In fact it is the monetary equivalent of the expanding consumption proper to the basic-expansion phase of a long-term expansion…..our culture can not be accused of mistaken ideas on basic income as it has been defined…; for on that precise topic it has no adequate understanding whatever… However the phenomena referred to by inadequate basic demand are well known.
 Selling prices and profits fall.
 There follows a vicious cycle of contractions, layoffs, reduced demand, reduced profits, contractions, layoffs, reduced demand, reduced profits, etc until the position of even the least vulnerable is undermined.
-Entrepreneurs are quite aware that there are times in which it is difficult to continue to grow the company, increase corporate income, enjoy higher stock valuation; and the brilliant and the prudent may be driven to the wall ……….Thus basic income may be identified best by calling it the basis (monetary correlate) of basic demand and viewing it as the functional monetary element required for the implementation of the basic-expansion phase of a long-term expansion and for the avoidance of a painful downward spiral.
+Entrepreneurs are quite aware that there are times in which it is difficult to continue to grow the company, increase corporate income, and enjoy higher stock valuation; and the brilliant and the prudent may be driven to the wall ……….Thus basic income may be identified best by calling it the basis (monetary correlate) of basic demand and viewing it as the functional monetary element required for the implementation of the basic-expansion phase of a long-term expansion and for the avoidance of a painful downward spiral.

 On page 114 of CWL 15, Lonergan lists possibilities based upon the relation between the current basic acceleration and the current surplus acceleration.